-- Pinch kosher or fine sea salt
+- 1 pinch kosher or fine sea salt

-- 7 tablespoons (3 1/2 ounces) unsalted butter, cold, cut into pieces
+- 7 tablespoons (3 1/2 oz) unsalted butter, cold, cut into pieces

 - Whipped cream or ice cream, for serving

-- 1. Position a rack in the center of the oven and preheat to 425°F (218°C).
+- Position a rack in the center of the oven and preheat to 425°F (218°C).

-- 3. If using a food processor, toss the flour, brown sugar, cinnamon, and salt in the bowl of the food processor and pulse to combine.
+- If using a food processor, toss the flour, brown sugar, cinnamon, and salt in the bowl of the food processor and pulse to combine.
 Add the butter and pulse until the mixture resembles very coarse crumbs containing pea-sized blobs of butter.
 If not using a food processor, combine the flour, brown sugar, cinnamon, and salt in a large bowl.
 Use 2 knives to cut the butter into the flour mixture until what you have in the bowl resembles very coarse crumbs containing pea-sized blobs of butter.

-- 5. Let the crisp cool ever so slightly.
+- Let the crisp cool ever so slightly.
 Serve it warm with a dollop of whipped cream or a scoop of ice cream.

 The first thing I have to say is this will be my new go-to recipe for rhubarb crisp.
-We love rhubarb in this house (except for my son and son-in-law), and this was definitely a big hit here.
+We love rhubarb in this house (except for my son and son-in-law) and this was definitely a big hit here.
 Even though this is a really simple recipe, the orange zest really makes the rhubarb sing.
 My daughter smelled the filling simmering and couldn’t believe it was just rhubarb, orange zest, and sugar.
-The topping is perfect too, as it doesn’t overwhelm the filling.
+The topping is perfect, too, as it doesn’t overwhelm the filling.